 - You have low self-esteem and an intense desire for approval.

-This kind of parenting usually damages a child’s self-esteem and he might grow up as codependent adult who always tries to gain approval and feel needed because he never managed to fulfil those emotional needs in childhood.
+This kind of parenting usually damages a child’s self-esteem and this makes him grow up as a codependent adult who always tries to gain approval from people.
+The codependent person has a need to feel needed because he never managed to fulfil that emotional needs in childhood.

-As I said earlier, people usually try to satisfy the emotional needs that they didn’t manage to fulfil in childhood.
+As I said earlier, people usually try to satisfy the emotional needs that they didn’t manage to fulfil in their childhood.
 Therefore it’s understandable that a child who felt unneeded would develop a strong desire to feel needed in adulthood.
+(See: what is traumatic bonding)

 Trying to stop the codependent behaviour itself without dealing with the root cause would be ineffective.
 Because the root cause is usually low self-esteem, bad childhood experience and other psychological issues, you must first deal with the root cause in order to end codependency permanently.

-Unfortunately I can’t give all the guidance needed to build self-esteem and get rid of emotional issues in one article but my book “growing beyond the narcissist” will help you a lot.
-(See: How to feel good about yourself).
+Unfortunately I can’t give all the guidance needed to build self-esteem and get rid of emotional issues in one article but my book “growing beyond the narcissist” has a section about building self-esteem that will help you a lot.